San Diego Intl Film Festival

 Ideal Majors: Marketing, Communications, PR.
 Digital Media/Media Studies, Journalism, Film/Video Production, Business Administration

-VIDEOGRAPHER / EDITOR INTERN (AVAILABLE MARCH 1 START
+VIDEOGRAPHER / EDITOR INTERN (START ASAP)

 The San Diego International Film Festival is seeking a talented and creative Videographer & Editor Intern to capture the energy and excitement of our events.
 This position works within the Marketing Department and is solely focused on filming live event coverage, conducting interviews, and capturing behind-the-scenes content.
 It does not involve shooting narrative or scripted films.
 This role is ideal for someone passionate about film, storytelling, and digital content creation, with an interest in working on real-time, live events.
 The intern will be responsible for filming key moments during the festival, conducting on-site interviews, and editing compelling sizzle reels and B-roll footage that showcase the festival experience.